Parry-97/rusty-neetcode/README.md

 This is a collection of LeetCode problems that I have attempted to solve during my ongoing journey to proficiency in DSA and Rust.
-I wanted to improve on DSA and Rust at the same time, hence this repo where I "log" my submissions in the hope to also help some other fellow rustacean trying to grasp with the two.
+I wanted to improve on DSA and Rust at the same time, hence this repo where I "log" my submissions in the hope to also help some other fellow *Rustacean* trying to grasp with the two.

 Below you can find a list of problems that have been currently solved.